jahjam/cineguessr/README.md

 # CineGuessr 🎬

+#### ⚠️ Please note: CineGuessr only has one test film currently due to waiting for artist to draw custom cards

 A guessing game, where, based on hand-illustrated cards which appear on a daily basis, the player must guess the film correctly before their lives run out.